biobenkj/MMG434/docs/source/dayonemod.rst

 	* Port: 22
 	* Click **Quickconnect**

 **3.** Now that you are connected, you can move files from your computer (red circle) to the MSU HPCC (green circle) and vice versa, simply by double clicking the file.
+You can navigate through the folders on your machine and the HPCC just like you would when browsing for documents on your own computer.
 The connection closes if you exit out of the application.

 .. image:: filezillaclient.jpg
 	:align: center